 Biological Science 1 and Biological Science 2 are single semester units.
 Biological Science 1 must be studied by all students in Year 9.
 Biological Science 2 must be studied by all students in Year 10, apart from students enrolled in Modified Science.
 Placement in a particular semester for a given year may depend upon other timetabling considerations.
-Students enrolled in Modified Science are unable to study a Biological Science unit in Year 10.
+Students enrolled in Modified Science do not need to study Biological Science in Year 10, as the concepts covered are incorporated into the Modified Science programme.